juice-shop/pwning-juice-shop/part1/challenges.md

 difficulty ratings allow you to influence your own hacking pace and learning curve significantly.
 When you pick a 4- or 5-star challenge you _expect_ a real challenge and should be less frustrated if you fail on it several times.
-On the other hand if hacking a 1- oder 2-star challenge takes very long, you might realize quickly that you are on a wrong track with your chosen hacking approach.
+On the other hand if hacking a 1- or 2-star challenge takes very long, you might realize quickly that you are on a wrong track with your chosen hacking approach.